 - The Buyers Guide

 Most car dealers who sell used vehicles must comply with the Federal Trade Commission's (FTC's) Used Car Rule.
-In fact, car dealers who sell more than five used vehicles in a 12-month period must comply with the Rule.
+In fact, car dealers who sell, or offer for sale, more than five used vehicles in a 12-month period must comply with the Rule.
 Banks and financial institutions are exempt from the Rule, as are businesses that sell vehicles to their employees, and lessors who sell a leased vehicle to a lessee, an employee of the lessee, or a buyer found by the lessee.

 The Used Car Rule applies in all states except Maine and Wisconsin.
 These two states are exempt because they have similar regulations that require dealers to post disclosures on used vehicles.
 The Rule applies in the District of Columbia, Puerto Rico, Guam, the U.S. Virgin Islands, and American Samoa.

 This booklet defines the Rule's requirements, explains how to prepare and display the Buyers Guide, and offers a compliance checklist.

 You must post a Buyers Guide before you display a vehicle for sale or let a customer inspect it for the purpose of buying it, even if the car is not fully prepared for delivery.
 You also must display a Buyers Guide on used vehicles for sale on your lot through consignment, power of attorney, or other agreement.
 At public auctions, dealers and the auction company must comply.
 The Rule does not apply at auctions that are closed to consumers.

 Previously titled or not, any vehicle driven for purposes other than moving or test driving is considered a used vehicle, including light-duty vans, light-duty trucks, demonstrators, and program cars that meet the following specifications: